pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 ```

 This behavior might be fixed in Firefox in the future too.
 I remember that at some point inline SVG icons used to behave similarly, but then it got fixed.

+## One sprite to rule them all?

+I think SVG stacks might finally help us not to use the full power of SVG sprites when we don’t need them.
+Instead of good old background images, you might often reach for SVG placeholders even if you don’t need to style your icons.

+With SVG stacks you can use the same sprite any way you want: for background images, for content images, or with SVG placeholders, if you need to style your icons right from CSS.
+This kind of flexibility will give you just enough complexity right when you need it.